 Billing

-BLOB performance optimization is built into the PolarDB kernel and is free of charge.
+The BLOB performance optimization feature is built into the PolarDB kernel and is available at no additional cost.

 Optimize BLOB write performance